Essenceia/Blake2/README.md

 # Blake2b RTL implementation

-Partial implementation of the Blake2 cryptographic hash function( RFC7693 ) in synthesizable RTL.
+Partial implementation of the Blake2 cryptographic hash function (RFC7693) in synthesizable RTL.

-This code was written in a configurable manner to support both BLAKE2 b and s variants, but *only the b variant has been thougrougly tested thus far*.
+This code was written in a configurable manner to support both BLAKE2 b and s variants, but I**only the b variant has been thougrougly tested thus far**.

 This implementation does not currently support secret keys.